santiment/academy/src/docs/sanbase/about/the-assets-page/index.md

 project\'s team is on Github; we\'ve custom-developed our own metric and share our approach in [this Medium article](https://medium.com/santiment/tracking-github-activity-of-crypto-projects-introducing-a-better-approach-9fb1af3f1c32).
-This metric is also available on SANgraphs and has its [own article](/intercom-articles/metrics-explained/sangraphs/metric-developer-activity) here.\
+This metric is also available on Sangraphs and has its [own article](/intercom-articles/metrics-explained/sangraphs/metric-developer-activity) here.\
 ***\'DAILY ACTIVE ADDRESSES (30D)\'*** - The amount of active addresses within the last 24 hours.
-This metric is also available on SANgraphs and has its [own article](/intercom-articles/metrics-explained/sangraphs/metric-daily-active-addresses) here.
+This metric is also available on Sangraphs and has its [own article](/intercom-articles/metrics-explained/sangraphs/metric-daily-active-addresses) here.